 Humanities in the European Research Area (HERA)

-HERA – Humanities in the European Research Area – is a partnership between 24 Humanities Research Councils across Europe and the European Science Foundation (ESF), with the objective of firmly establishing the humanities in the European Research Area and in the European Commission Framework Programmes.
+HERA – Humanities in the European Research Area – is a partnership between 24 Humanities Research Councils and the European Commission, with the objective of firmly establishing the humanities in the European Research Area and in the European Commission Framework Programmes.
 HERA aims to set new and innovative research agendas and thus enhance the humanities’ contribution to the European Research Area as well as to the ongoing debates on issues of particular relevance to European society.

 Fourth Joint Research Programme

-HERA is planning to implement a new Joint Research Programme under the theme ‘Public Spaces: Culture and Integration in Europe’.
+HERA has launched a new Joint Research Programme under the theme ‘Public Spaces: Culture and Integration in Europe’.
 The aim of the programme will be to deepen the theoretical and empirical cultural understanding of public spaces in a European context.

 Third Joint Research Programme (2016 – 2019)